-Correctional officers oversee individuals detained for legal reasons, whether they're awaiting trial or found guilty of a crime.
+Correctional officers oversee individuals detained for legal reasons, whether they're awaiting trial or have been found guilty of a crime.
 The job is demanding and has a high risk of injury.
-Correctional officers are hired by many different agencies, and they require at least a high school diploma.
+Correctional officers are hired by many different agencies and they require at least a high school diploma.
 After hiring, officers complete a program at a training academy, followed by on-the-job training.

 |Required Education||High school diploma or GED certificate; college programs are available and may be required by some facilities|

 |Projected Job Growth (2014-2024)*||4%|

 |Median Salary (2015)*||$40,530|

 Source: * U.S. Bureau of Labor Statistics (BLS).

 Correctional Officer Job Duties

 The primary duty of a correctional officer is to maintain order in a detention facility.
 This involves learning any and all rules of the facility in which they work and enforcing those regulations to be certain that inmates act in an orderly way.
 Enforcement procedures include arbitrating disputes between inmates, performing disciplinary action and performing inspections.

 Correctional officers inspect inmates, their visitors, their mail and the cells they occupy for any items that violate the rules of the facility, such as drugs or weapons.
 They also check the facility in its entirety for fire hazards, conditions that don't meet sanitary standards, regulatory infractions and tampering of objects meant to bar entry.